-- Based on research undertaken in support of the Ontario Regulation 9/06 evaluation for the subject property, it is the position of Heritage Section staff ("Staff") that the subject property has minimal design/physical value, historical/associative value and contextual value.
-The 9/06 evaluation as included within the HIA came to a similar conclusion: - For a copy of the evaluation using Ontario Regulation 9/06, please see Appendix 'C' of this memo.
+Based on research undertaken in support of the Ontario Regulation 9/06 evaluation of the Property, it is the position of Heritage Section staff ("Staff") that the Property has minimal design/physical value, historical/associative value and contextual value.
+The 9/06 evaluation as included within the HIA submitted by the owner came to a similar conclusion.
+For a copy of the evaluation using Ontario Regulation 9/06, see Appendix 'C' of this report.